Izzy has been an online writer for over nine years. Her articles often focus on planting and gardening exotic plant

 - To grow from seed, you need to imitate a forest fire, and the easiest way to do that is to pour hot water over your seeds.

 - Do this late winter, and let the seeds soak in the water for 24 hours.
 When done soaking, dry them off and refrigerate for two to three months to imitate winter.
-Lastly, plant the seeds in compost filled pots and place in a warm area.
+Lastly, plant the seeds in compost-filled pots and place them in a warm area.

 - Seeds can take three months to germinate.

 Once you have grown a plant that you like, it is best to propagate it by taking softwood cuttings from young branches.
 If the parent plant is deciduous, perform this step in late spring; if the parent plant is evergreen, then do this step in late summer.

 California lilacs benefit from mulching or adding fertilizer around their root area in spring, just as the new growth is starting.
 Take care not to allow mulch to touch the stem.